OptimisticSnivy/odin-recipes/README.md

 # odin-recipes

-1st Project for TOP:
+My 1st Project for TOP:

-This project includes 3 recipes based on "a theme" to display basic "HTML skills(huuh?)"
+This project includes 3 basic recipes famous in an Indian household to display basic "HTML skills(huuh?)"